 Disposable pads consist of several different layers (Figure 3).
-There is a plastic, breathable backing sheet, and a oneway cover sheet that sits next to the skin and allows the urine to drain away but prevents it from seeping back.
+There is a plastic, breathable backing sheet, and a one-way cover sheet that sits next to the skin and allows the urine to flow into the pad but prevents it from seeping back out.
 Pulp, like cotton wool, is sandwiched between these two layers.
 The pulp layer contains strategically placed super absorbent polymers to offer greater absorbency where it is needed.
-The polymers lock the urine away.
+The polymers lock the urine away..